17011775/XAI606_ngkim/README.md

 Current TTS systems often struggle to produce truly expressive and natural-sounding speech, especially when trying to transfer speaking styles within a speaker's voice.
 This project is motivated by the need for TTS models that can:

-1. Generate speech with natural prosody and expressiveness
-2. Accurately capture and reproduce various speaking styles of a single speaker
+1. Accurately capture and reproduce various speaking styles and emotions of speaker
-3. Transfer speaking styles (e.g., emotional states, prosody) within the same speaker's voice
+2. Transfer speaking styles (e.g., emotional states, prosody) within the same speaker's voice
-4. Improve the overall quality and naturalness of synthesized speech
+3. Generate speech with improved naturalness and expressiveness

 By developing such a system, we hope to enable more engaging and versatile voice applications, improve the naturalness of synthesized speech, and advance the state-of-the-art in expressive speech synthesis.